spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-own-webserver.md

 - ensure that you restart/reload your webserver once in a while, so that renewed SSL certificates would take effect (once a month should be enough)

-**Apache2 sample configuration files**
+**Apache2 sample configuration file**

 1. Create a new apache configuration file named 000-matrix-ssl.conf and enable it.
+Make certain to replace DOMAIN/SSL values with the correct ones for your server.

        # Auto redirect http to https
        <VirtualHost *:80>